14.6. Checking algorithm “LinearityTest”¶

 - StoreSupplementaryCalculations

 List of names.
 This list indicates the names of the supplementary variables, that can be available during or at the end of the algorithm, if they are initially required by the user.
-Their avalability involves, potentially, costly calculations or memory consumptions.
-The default is then a void list, none of these variables being calculated and stored by default (excepted the unconditionnal variables).
+Their availability involves, potentially, costly calculations or memory consumptions.
+The default is then a void list, none of these variables being calculated and stored by default (excepted the unconditional variables).
 The possible names are in the following list (the detailed description of each named variable is given in the following part of this specific algorithmic documentation, in the sub-section “Information and variables available at the end of the algorithm”): [ “CurrentState”, “Residu”, “SimulatedObservationAtCurrentState”, ].

 Example :